Call Now

 • A case can also advance to the Supreme Court if a state-level high court has ruled in a way that a Constitutional issue has been decided

 This blog post provides general educational material answering the question, “How do court cases reach the U.S. Supreme Court?”
 Being an educated legal consumer can help you make the most of the legal experience in meeting your legal objectives.
-This information is presented by attorneys at Ciyou & Dixon, P.C. who practice throughout the State of Indiana.
+This information is presented by attorneys at Dixon & Moseley, P.C. who practice throughout the State of Indiana.
 It is not a solicitation, nor is it intended to provide specific legal advice.
 It is an advertisement.
 Information contained herein is subject to change.

 Facebook